-By writing a will and setting up a trust, you can make sure that a family member or friend with a learning disability will get the financial support and protection they need after your death.
+By writing a will and setting up a trust, you can make sure that a family member or friend with a learning disability will get the financial support and protection they need after you are gone.

-Many parents have told Mencap that writing a will has given them extra peace of mind for the future, especially if their son or daughter is unable to look after their finances themselves.
+Many parents have told Mencap that writing a will has given them extra peace of mind for the future, especially if their son or daughter are unable to look after their finances themselves.

 When you are thinking about making a will, or updating an existing will, there are many things to consider, and it is always a good idea to seek professional advice at this time.